chapmanbe/6018_2017/README.md

         1. Documentation
     1.  **Application:**
         1. Working within the course framework
+1. **Problem Solving Heuristics**
+  1. Simplification/Approximation
+  1. Iteration

-1.  **Review of sublanguages (mathematical, computational, medical) and their symbols/notation**
+1.  **Review of Natural, Formal, and Sublanguages  (computational, mathematical, and medical) and their symbols/notation**
     1.  **Principles**
+        1. Programming languages as formal languages
         1. Common mathematical, computational, and medical symbols (and their meaning)